The Coon

 "The Coon" is the second episode of the thirteenth season of the American animated television series South Park.
 The 183rd episode of the series, it originally aired on Comedy Central in the United States on March 18, 2009.
 In the episode, Cartman poses as a comic book superhero vigilante named "The Coon", who grows increasingly jealous of the popularity and success of a rival superhero named "Mysterion".

-The episode was written and directed by series co-founder Trey Parker, and was rated TV-MA L in the United States.
+The episode was written and directed by series co-creator Trey Parker, and was rated TV-MA L in the United States.
 It was originally conceived as an episode about the economic recession, but those elements were later adapted into the future episode, "Margaritaville".
 "The Coon" generated a great deal of speculation about the true identity of Mysterion.
 Parker and Stone originally said there was no specific answer to the question.
 However, his identity is finally revealed in the fourteenth season episode "Mysterion Rises".

 The episode parodied several dark-toned comic book films that had been recently released at the time, including The Spirit, Watchmen and The Dark Knight.
 It received generally positive reviews and, according to Nielsen Media Research, was seen by 3.27 million households the week it aired.
 Comedian Bruce Vilanch, who is mocked in the episode, sent a thank you card to Parker and Stone after the episode aired.
 "The Coon" was released on DVD and Blu-ray along with the rest of the thirteenth season on March 16, 2010.
 "The Coon" was also released on DVD in The Little Box of Butters on September 28, 2010.
 "The Coon" was re-released once more on DVD and Blu-ray as a "bonus episode" with the complete fourteenth season.